michalmuchakr/preconfigurated-react/readme.md

     npm start:dev
 ```

-Then navigate to url using your favourite browser:
+Then navigate to url using your browser of your choise:

 ```bash
     http://localhost:1234/